 It’s true that there are a lot of dangerous animals and insects in Australia.
-It’s also true that you can find deadly creatures in every country on earth!
+Also true is that you can find deadly creatures in every country on earth!
 Many of them leave humans well alone, and while there might be attacks here and there, they tend to be few and far between.
 So much so, in fact, that they are liable to make the news – so if you do hear about them, just remember that you’re not reading about the millions of people who live and travel through Australia every week without getting harmed at all.

 Koalas and kangaroos are everywhere

 In the wild, these creatures can actually be hard to find.
 Koalas in particular are quite rare.
 But, you can always find them at the zoos in big cities, as well as in sanctuaries around the country.
 There are even places where you can pay a little extra to hold a koala yourself – though you wouldn’t want to get that close to an adult kangaroo, as they can be very powerful.
 Oh – and you can’t ride them, either.